Skip to main content

 EC2 + Docker

 The most straightforward approach.
-Launch an EC2 instance, install Docker, and use the same Docker Compose setup from the Self-Hosting Guide.
+Launch an EC2 instance, install Docker, and use the same Docker Compose setup from the Docker/VPS Deployment Guide.
 Add an ALB for HTTPS.
 Best if you want full control over a single server and are comfortable with SSH.

 EC2 Deployment Guide